array(1) {

 By contrast, our courses of study cultivate unrushed learning with meaningful, deep engagement of fewer books and concepts (comparatively speaking), so that learning becomes memorable, enjoyable, and permanent.
 Scholé Academy instructors create an atmosphere of restful learning by modeling peace, tranquility, and love of the subject, and they utilize methods of evaluation that assess understanding and mastery of the subject rather than just the input and output of facts.

-This means that, even in an online classroom setting, the Scholé Academy faculty works to create engaged discussion and learning and seek to build relationships with and among students.
+This means that, even in an online classroom setting, the Scholé Academy instructors work to create engaged discussion and learning and seeks to build relationships with and among students.
 We work hard to structure our courses so that the amount of work required is in accord with the allotted time, while also cultivating an atmosphere of contemplation, conversation, and reflection.
-Our instructors are masters of their disciplines and experienced instructors who seek to wed truth to beauty in their teaching and cultivate education in its fullest sense, ensuring that through Scholé Academy your student will receive excellent, classical instruction that leads to wisdom and mastery.
+Our instructors seek to wed truth to beauty in their teaching and cultivate education in its fullest sense, ensuring that through Scholé Academy your student will receive excellent, classical instruction that leads to wisdom and mastery.

 As part of our commitment to providing a restful education, we carefully seek out and hire instructors who already demonstrate a commitment to these ideals.
 All Scholé Academy instructors are given access to ClassicalU, along with other key resources that define our philosophy of education, for ongoing professional development.
 If you are interested in exploring the concept of scholé in more depth, we recommend the following resources to you: